 When would classes actually begin?

-Classes typically begin during the last full week of August.
+Classes typically begin during mid-August.
 We hold an orientation at the end of the week just prior to the start of fall semester classes.
 Information regarding orientation is provided to all admitted students typically in early June of each year.

 Can I apply after the March 15th deadline?